Karl Ludwig von Ficquelmont

-Karl Ludwig, Count of Ficquelmont ([ˈfɪkɛlˌmɔnt]; Charles-Louis comte de Ficquelmont; 23 March 1777 – 7 April 1857) was an Austrian aristocrat, statesman and Field marshal of the Austrian Imperial army of French noble origin.
+Karl Ludwig, Count of Ficquelmont ([ˈfɪkɛlˌmɔnt]; Charles-Louis comte de Ficquelmont; 23 March 1777 – 7 April 1857) was an Austrian aristocrat, statesman and General of the cavalry of the Austrian Imperial army of French noble origin.

 Biography

 French nobleman

 He was born Gabriel-Charles-Louis-Bonnaventure, Count de Ficquelmont at the Castle of Dieuze, in his family's estate in the present-day French département of Moselle.
 A member of a noble family from Lorraine dating back to the 14th century (House of Ficquelmont), he was introduced to King Louis XVI at Versailles in 1789.

 Only a few months later, the French Revolution started.
 His family, as aristocrats, were targeted by the Revolution; several of his relatives were beheaded and many of their estates were confiscated during the Terreur era.
 Ficquelmont chose to join the "Army of the Princes" fighting against revolutionary France.

 Austrian military

 He eventually entered the military service of the Habsburg monarchy in 1793.
 Ficquelmont participated in all Austrian campaigns in the Revolutionary and Napoleonic Wars and was regarded as a brilliant military officer.
 In 1809, he rose to the rank of Oberst and was appointed chief of staff of Archduke Ferdinand Karl Joseph of Austria-Este.
 In 1811 and 1812, he led troops in Spain, where his victories attracted the attention of Emperor Napoleon I, who unsuccessfully tried to recruit him.
 He was then elevated to the rank of Generalmajor in 1814 and received the capitulation of Lyon a few months later.

 In the following decades, Ficquelmont continued his rise in the imperial Austrian military, achieving the following promotions: